thatbudakguy/qg/notes/warmup-questions.md

 - If your character was an animal, which one would they be?
 - Where was your character educated?
 If they didn’t have a formal education, how were they taught?
 - What is one secret the rest of the party doesn’t know about your character?
-- When was the last time your character said, “I love you,” if ever?
 - What is your character’s catch phrase?
 - When’s the last time your character has used a set of tools?
 - What deity does your character worship?
 How do they show their devotion?